imagineLife/big-site/content/mongo/performance/Indexes/indexes.md

 Can separate WHERE data is stored: 1 for collection data, 1 for indexes.
 INTERESTING!

 **RAM**
-Ram to operate with.
-SHOULD have enough space in memory to accommodate all indexes.
+This is the most intensive resource used with index resource allocation.
+Ram should be able to accommodate ALL INDEXES.
 If not enough memory space, disk-access will be required.
 Disk is slow.
 Inspect how much space in ram is being used by memory.